jpcmf/poc-micro-fe/README.md

 # POC Micro-Frontend

-<p>In this repository you'll find a case study example of an app using the concepts of Module Federation with React and using react-router-dom to manage the routing.</p>
+<p>In this repository you'll find a case study of an app using the concepts of Module Federation with React and using react-router-dom to manage the routing.</p>

 ## :gear: Build Setup